k3s-io/docs/docs/installation/configuration.md

 ## Configuration with binary

-As stated, the installation script is primarily concerned with configuring K3s to run as a service.
+The installation script is primarily concerned with configuring K3s to run as a system service.
-If you choose to not use the script, you can run K3s simply by downloading the binary from our [release page](https://github.com/k3s-io/k3s/releases/latest), placing it on your path, and executing it.
+If you choose to not use the install script, you can run K3s simply by downloading the binary from our [GitHub release page](https://github.com/k3s-io/k3s/releases/latest), placing it on your path, and executing it.
 This is not particularly useful for permanent installations, but may be useful when performing quick tests that do not merit managing K3s as a system service.
 ```bash
 curl -Lo /usr/local/bin/k3s https://github.com/k3s-io/k3s/releases/download/v1.26.5+k3s1/k3s; chmod a+x /usr/local/bin/k3s
 ```